+A Tip!
 When trimming asparagus, hold a piece in your hand and break off the bottom end with your fingers.
 Where ever this naturally breaks, is how much you want to trim off the rest of the asparagus.
-Sometimes this can be painful, because it can be 2 to 3 inches of stem that doesn’t get used, but those ends will most likely be very woody and chewy.
+Sometimes this can be painful because it can be 2 to 3 inches of the stem that doesn’t get used, but those ends will most likely be very woody and chewy.

 Roasting asparagus is one of the easiest, tastiest ways to prepare it, second to grilling.
-Toss the spears with olive oil, salt, pepper and lemon zest and place in a hot oven for 20-30 minutes (depending on how thick the spears are) and when they come out, they will be crisp and delicious.
+Toss the spears with olive oil, salt, pepper and lemon zest and place in a hot oven for 15-30 minutes (depending on how thick the spears are) and when they come out, they will be tender, vibrant, slightly crisp and delicious.
 Sometimes I’ll drizzle in a little balsamic vinegar as well.

-Spring Asparagus Salad with Israeli Cous Cous ( or use a grain!) kalamata olives, feta, lemon zest and mint!
+Spring Asparagus Salad with Israeli Cous Cous, kalamata olives, feta, lemon zest and mint!
+Gluten – free adaptable!

 - 1– 2 bunches asparagus, trimmed